“I’m looking to study the aggregation kinetics of my nanoparticles using the Zetasizer Nano ZS.

-The Zetasizer has become a fairly standard sizing tool for nanoparticles, as the size and the size distribution of particles and molecules in solution can be assessed within minutes using Dynamic Light Scattering (DLS).
-If samples are not stable, results will not be consistent or repeatable (which would be flagged by the trend analysis within the Expert Advice tab); however, DLS can then be used to provide insight into the aggregation kinetics of the reaction or the dynamics of agglomeration.
+The Zetasizer has become a fairly standard sizing tool for nanoparticles, as it can assess the size and the size distribution of particles and molecules in solution within minutes using Dynamic Light Scattering (DLS).
+If samples are not stable, results will not be consistent or repeatable (the Expert Advice tab would flag this in the trend analysis).
+However, DLS may then provide insight into the aggregation kinetics of the reaction or the dynamics of agglomeration.
 Processes such as particle or fibril formation as well as oligomerization may be elucidated using light scattering.
-There are two different modes in the software to accomplish this.
+There are three different modes in the software to accomplish this.

 For slow reactions (~minutes): time trends

 If the reaction is fairly slow (~minutes) a size trend measurement is a simple way to investigate aggregation kinetics.
 Here, it is possible to specify a particular duration for each measurement.
-In a standard size measurement, the ‘Number of measurements’ should be changed in the measurement settings, so that several repeated runs are assessed.
+In a standard size measurement, change the ‘Number of measurements’ in the measurement settings, to perform several repeated runs.
 For example, 80 runs of two minutes each.
 The ‘Delay between measurements (seconds)’ is an optional pause between the repeated runs.
 As a best practice, enable the ‘Partial results’ option to save all correlation functions, even if they are not “nice quality” results.

 For fast kinetics (~seconds): flow mode

-If the reaction is faster (~seconds) then the flow measurement mode could be utilized.
-This is a special continuous acquisition mode designed for chromatography, that can also be used in normal, non-flowing samples.
+If the reaction is faster (~seconds) then the flow measurement mode is appropriate.
+This is a special continuous acquisition mode designed for chromatography, that is also useful in normal, non-flowing samples.

-Example: data acquisition for a continuous 15 minutes, where a correlation function is taken every 3 seconds.
+Example on the right: data acquisition for a continuous 15 minutes, where each correlation function takes 3 seconds (every 3 seconds).

-Note: to obtain the individual correlation functions once the measurement is completed, use the flow macro export facility.
+Note: to obtain the individual correlation functions once the measurement is complete, use the flow macro export facility.

-For ultimate flexibility, the above two methods can be combined with the help of the SOP Player, which allows concatenation of several SOPs (standard operating procedures) in a row, with added availability of pauses (“Pause Playlist”), temperature changes (“Set Temperature”), titration additions (“Inject Titrant”), and pH changes (“Go to pH”).
-This could be beneficial when looking very slow kinetics, or studying stability over time, temperature, buffer conditions, etc. We recommend the simple SOP approach at first, then use of the SOP Player for additional flexibility in experiment design.
+For ultimate flexibility, combine the above two methods with the help of the SOP Player.
+The SOP Player allows concatenation of several SOPs (standard operating procedures) in a row.
+Further options are pauses (“Pause Playlist”), temperature changes (“Set Temperature”), titration additions (“Inject Titrant”), and pH changes (“Go to pH”).
+This could be beneficial when looking at very slow kinetics, or studying stability over time, temperature, buffer conditions, etc. We recommend the simple SOP approach at first, then use of the SOP Player for additional flexibility in experiment design.
 You can access the SOP Player from the main software menu Measure – SOP Player.
 Below are two example situations of how you could implement the SOP Player.